-Support your daughter with her homework, but don't do it for her - support your daughter to find the answers to her homework.
+Support your daughter with her homework, but don't do it for her.
 You could both research the homework together.
-Please make sure that your daughter gets into the routines for meeting all homework deadlines.
+Please make sure that your daughter gets into a routine to enable her to meet all homework deadlines.
 We ensure that homework is phased in during year 7 to support your daughter with getting into good routines.